Wheat – The Issue

 The collection is received by and grown in the garden of one of the members, who take it in turn, each year.
 Volunteers sow the collection, maintain it during the year and harvest it.
 An open day is held in late June, just before harvest, to exhibit the collection to the members and other interested parties.

 There is no monetary exchange for this.
 French seed legislation forbids the sale of seed that is not registered in the official catalogue.
 Almost no heritage wheat seeds are registered.
 Exchange of seeds for research purposes is allowed.
-Pétanielle would argue that this is what it is doing if it were ever to be challenged.

-I would like to mount a similar project here in New Zealand.
+We have begun a similar project here in New Zealand.
 In addition to the clear benefits of having access to a wider range of flours for a greater variety of bread and other wheat-based products, there is also the prospect of:

 - enhanced food resilience here in New Zealand by growing a greater range of wheat varieties,